tpickett66/archivist/README.md

 =================

-This gem is intended as a direct replacement for acts\_as\_archive (AAA) in Rails 3 apps with all of the same functionality and wrapping AAA's methods in aliases to maintain compatibilty for some time.
+This gem is intended as a direct replacement for acts\_as\_archive (AAA) in Rails 3 apps with most of the same functionality and wrapping AAA's methods in aliases to maintain compatibilty for some time.
 Thanks to [Winton Welsh](https://github.com/winton "Winton on github") for his original work on AAA, it is good solution to a problem that makes